Psalms For Life

 without ever letting up.

-Imagine the psalmist sitting in the smoking ruins of the Temple in 586 BC, after Jerusalem’s fall to the Babylonians.
+Imagine the psalmist sitting in the smoking ruins of Solomon’s temple after Jerusalem’s fall to the Babylonians in 586 BC.
 The psalm’s central section seems to counter the Babylonian myth of the god Marduk’s defeat of the seven-headed sea goddess Tiamat, conflating Tiamat with Tannin, the sea monster in Egyptian mythology.
 It thus makes the imagery do double duty by also evoking God’s defeat of Egypt at the Red Sea, which led to Israel’s creation.
+Now it is Babylon that has enslaved God’s people.

-Beyond being Israel’s pride and joy, the Temple was the center of Israel’s communal life and relationship with God—the center of the universe.
-But while its destruction seemed to say God was forever done with them, his covenant invited Israel to believe he would restore his people even then.
+Beyond being Israel’s pride and joy, the temple was the center of Israel’s communal life and relationship with God, the center of every Israelite’s universe.
+But while its destruction seemed to say God was forever done with them, his covenant encouraged Israel to believe he would restore his people even after their sin had led to their being punished and exiled.

 So instead of turning away, the psalmist turns to God, asking how he could abandon his sheep to their enemies.
-He tells him to survey the ruins and describes the enemy’s degrading behavior and how they’d replaced Israel’s symbols with pagan symbols of power.
+He tells him to survey the ruins, describing the enemy’s degrading behavior and how they’d replaced Israel’s symbols with pagan symbols of power.
 He laments his people’s lostness—without prophets, signs, or any idea of when God might speak again.

-Then from Jerusalem’s smoking ruins, the psalmist insists with theological chutzpah that God still reigns supreme.
+Then from Jerusalem’s smoking ruins and with the Babylonians’ boasts ringing in their ears, the psalmist insists with theological chutzpah that God still reigns supreme.
 This may seem a wilful denial of reality.
-But despite the Babylonians’ arrogant boasts, their days usurping God’s place are numbered.
-The psalmist knows God’s judgment has fallen, as his prophets had said it would.
-But the psalmist also knows God can still bring beauty out of Jerusalem’s ashes.
+But the psalmist knows that, while God’s judgment has fallen, as his prophets had said it would, Babylon’s days usurping God’s place are numbered.
+The psalmist also knows God can still bring beauty out of Jerusalem’s ashes.
 So he pleads with him to remember his covenant, defend his cause, and end the enemy’s abuse of his name.

 Prayer: